Carl Zeiss Jena MC Pancolar 50mm f1.8

 As much as I believe an optic can help because of its qualities, I do not believe it can magically make you a good photographer beyond perhaps, giving you some inspiration.

 This said, the truth is this is a very special lens, I can confirm that.
-It does have a very unique rendering you cannot find in other vintage 50mm lenses and it's very sharp already wide open.
+It does have a very unique look you cannot find in other vintage 50mm lenses and it's very sharp already wide open.

 Some people speculate the Pancolar is the same as the Pentacon 50mm 1.8.
 It's not.